LOCATION SECREST NC

 Texture (fine-earth fraction)--silt, silt loam, or loam

-Mottles (where present)--non-redoximorphic mottles in shades black, gray, or brown; commonly mixed pieces of surface soil material
+Mottles (if they occur)--non-redoximorphic mottles in shades black, gray, or brown; commonly mixed pieces of surface soil material

 Redoximorphic features--masses of oxidized iron in shades of red, yellow, brown and iron depletions in shades of brown or gray